Woolly rhinoceros: Paleobiology and palaeoecology

+Woolly rhinoceros (background right) in a Last Glacial Period Central European landscape scene, along with saiga antelope, woolly mammoth, steppe bison, wild boar, European hamster, garden dormouse, black woodpecker and tawny owl.

 The woolly rhinoceros had a similar life history to modern rhinos.
 Studies on milk teeth show that individuals developed similarly to both the white and black rhinoceros.
 The two teats in the female suggest that she raised one calf, or more rarely two, every two to three years.

 With their massive horns and size, adults had few predators, but young individuals could have been killed and consumed by predators such as cave hyenas and cave lions.
 A skull from the Volga region of Russia was found with trauma suggested to have been inflicted by a cave lion when it was a juvenile, but the animal survived to adulthood.
 Remains of woolly rhinoceros are frequently found in cave hyena dens with gnaw marks indicating that their remains were consumed by them, which to a large degree likely reflects scavenging of the carcasses of already dead rhinoceroses.
 A piece of juvenile woolly rhinoceros skin with blond fur (possibly representing that of a calf) was recovered from the stomach content of two frozen juvenile female Pleistocene wolves, which was inferred to be part of the wolves' last meal.

 Woolly rhinos may have used their horns for combat, probably including intraspecific combat as recorded in cave paintings, as well as for moving snow to uncover vegetation during winter.
 They may have also been used to attract mates.
 Bull woolly rhinos were probably territorial like their modern counterparts, defending themselves from competitors, particularly during the rutting season.
 Fossil skulls indicate damage from the front horns of other rhinos, and lower jaws and back ribs show signs of being broken and re-formed, which may have also come from fighting.
 The apparent frequency of intraspecific combat, compared to recent rhinos, was likely a result of rapid climatic change during the last glacial period, when the animal faced increased stress from competition with other large herbivores.